-The Weather Prediction Center (WPC) is outlooking two areas for a Marginal Risk (level 1 of 4) for Flash Flooding.
+The Weather Prediction Center (WPC) is outlooking a Marginal Risk (level 1 of 4) for Flash Flooding along the Florida Panhandle and I-10 Corridor.
 Tropical moisture remains in place throughout the state courtesy of high pressure over the northern Gulf of Mexico.
 Scattered to numerous showers and thunderstorms this afternoon will be capable of producing heavy downpours.
-Instances of localized flooding will be possible nearly statewide, especially across urban and low-lying/poor drainage areas.
+Instances of localized flooding will be possible nearly statewide, especially across urban and lowlying/poor drainage areas.
 Given the recent active summertime pattern, recent heavy rainfall may lead to a quicker onset to flooding for some locations.